Frequently Asked Questions about the Moderator Training Programme

-- The Portfolio of Evidence will be assessed by a registered assessor.
+- The Portfolio of Evidence is assessed by a registered assessor.

-- When the learner is declared competent, the assessor will forward the assessment report to the learner and the Portfolio of Evidence will be submitted to the ENJO Moderator for moderation.
+- Once declared competent, the assessor forwards the assessment report to the learner and the Portfolio of Evidence will be submitted to the ENJO Moderator for moderation.

-- On successful completion, ENJO Consultants will upload the learner’s results onto the ETDP database.
+- On completion, ENJO Consultants uploads the learner’s results onto the ETDP database.

 - Results need to be verified by the ETDP SETA before the Statement of Results (SoR) and Certificate are issued.

 - The ETDP SETA will capture the learner’s results on the National Learner Record Database (NLRD) and issue a Statement of Results (SoR) that will reflect the credits earned.

 - ENJO Consultants will then notify the client when the certificate and Statement of Results are ready for collection.